 - 9.127 Policy HC-S5 Travelling Communities allows for small sites to be identified on an exceptions basis where there is proven need (and this cannot be provided outside the National Park boundary), as well as other criteria.
-There is no outstanding need that has been identified for Exmoor in the latest Gypsy and Traveller Accommodation Assessment. - Community and Wellbeing as it seeks to provide for the accommodation needs of Traveller communities.
+There is no outstanding need that has been identified for Exmoor in the latest Gypsy and Traveller Accommodation Assessment. - 9.128 The policy was considered to be positive in relation to the SA topics of Housing and Community and Wellbeing as it seeks to provide for the accommodation needs of Traveller communities.
 Where sites are required these should be located in or close to a settlement and be accessible to appropriate health and educational facilities.
 The policy also requires the interests of the settled community to be respected.
 There are also benefits in relation to the Economy and Employment as providing for the needs of travelling communities should avoid the problems associated with unauthorised encampments which can have a negative impact on the local character and amenity of an area with potential knock-on impacts on local businesses, particularly tourism.
-In seeking to provide for the needs of Traveller communities in a planned way, this should ensure that any sites identified are appropriately located and do not impact on local character or amenity. - A positive score was also given for Land and Landscape.
+In seeking to provide for the needs of Traveller communities in a planned way, this should ensure that any sites identified are appropriately located and do not impact on local character or amenity. - 9.129 A positive score was also given for Land and Landscape.
 Whilst no specific allocation of sites is given, meaning there are no specific impacts on landscape to consider, the policy approach is to protect the National Park through seeking to provide for the needs outside the National Park, and any sites that are identified within the National Park should be accommodated without harm to the National Park.
 The policy requires any sites to be located in or adjoining settlements which could include consideration of brownfield sites, and to conserve or enhance settlement character and pattern; to be met without an adverse impact on the landscape and application to be accompanied by a landscaping scheme.
 By seeking to provide for the needs of Traveller communities in a planned way, the policy should help to avoid the problems associated with unauthorised encampments which can have a negative impact on land including increased litter and waste.